National Clean Diesel Campaign (NCDC)

 Clean Diesel Funding

 As part of the Energy Policy Act of 2005 (551 pp, 1.3MB), the Diesel Emissions Reduction Act (DERA) authorizes funding of up to $100 million annually for FY2012 through FY2016 to help fleet owners reduce diesel emissions.
 Current programs are:

-- The National Clean Diesel Funding Assistance Program awards competitive grants to fund projects that implement EPA or CARB verified and certified diesel emission reduction technologies.
+- The National Clean Diesel Funding Assistance Program awards rebates and competitive grants to fund projects that implement EPA or CARB verified and certified diesel emission reduction technologies.

 - State Clean Diesel Grant Program allocates funds to participating states to implement grant and loan programs for clean diesel projects.
 Base funding is distributed to states using a specific formula based on participation, and incentive funding is available for any states that match their base funding.
 Currently all 50 States and the District of Columbia are participating.